-Here’s an easy way to learn how to draw a helicopter.
+Below you’ll find an easy step-by-step tutorial for how to draw a Helicopter and a Helicopter Coloring Page.
 A step by step tutorial shows students where to start.

 If your students are learning about transportation, here are a few fun facts to know about helicopters.

 - Helicopters are able to take off and landing vertically, hovering and flying in different directions.

 - The lift and thrust of helicopters are provided by spinning rotors, usually with two or more blades.

 - Helicopters typically have one main rotor and one smaller rotor in the tail which keeps the helicopter from spinning around.